About Annalece

 And so I made another pilgrimage to the Meeting House, this time the trees leafed out in the dark green of summer, the building open for touring.

-I brushed off the dust and settled into the box pew owned by the Pulsipher family.
+I brushed off the dust and settled into a pigpen pew owned by the Pulsipher family.

 Zerah Pulsipher

-As I turned from the portrait I thought about the quiet currents directing our lives, those silent streams that ultimately guide us to where we need to be.
+As I turned from the portrait I thought about the quiet currents directing our lives, those silent streams ultimately guiding us to where we need to be.
 I thought about the way buildings are often a conduit for such happenings.
-And while sitting there, I felt the whisper of the centuries flowing through me.
+And while sitting on that old bench, I felt the whisper of the centuries flowing through me.

-Not long after my visit I began studying in-depth the lives and stories of my New England ancestors.
-And since I was staying with my children for the summer thanks to my very patient husband I visited all the historical sites related to what I found.
+Not long after my visit I began studying in-depth the lives and stories of my New England ancestors and visited all the historical sites related to what I found, since I was staying with my children for the summer thanks to my very patient husband.

 Soon enough the fiery foliage of a famed New England autumn smothered the countryside, and I retreated to the parched New Mexico desert, a return to my quiet, empty nest home.